geothomaslee/RF_Scripts/Processing/readme.md

 3. FilterData - automates various filtering processes.
 NOTE: assumes data has already been rotated

 ## MoveSmallTraces
-This script removes empty traces, 2 different detection methods.
+This script removes empty traces using 2 different detection methods.

-Method 1 checks the size of the file and sets it aside if it's below a certain threshold, assuming that metadata will only take up a small amount of disk space.
+1. Checks the size of the file and sets it aside if it's below a certain threshold, assuming that metadata will only take up a small amount of disk space.
+   - Default threshold is 10kb which works well in my testing, but can be adjusted if necessary
-Method 2 uses the depmax (maximum amplitude) header in SAC and if it's undefined, assumes the file is empty and sets it aside.
+3. Checks the depmax (maximum amplitude) header in SAC and if it's undefined, assumes the file is empty and sets it aside.

 ## RotateData
 This script can automatically rotate large amounts of 3 component seismic data using SAC's rotate command.